Book Hotel Online for Salone Internazionale del MobileBook Now

 Salone Internazionale del Mobile – A Brief Introduction

-Salone Internazionale del Mobile is the definitive furniture trade fair in the world that’s been a staple in the business calendar in Milan, Italy for decades on end.
-There’s no higher honor than to be featured along the best and biggest names in the furnishing sector here.
-Six days in total take for the event to run its course and in that time, exhibitors see an incredible lineup of buyers and visitors.
+Salone Internazionale del Mobile is the definitive furniture trade fair in the world.
+It’s been a staple in the business calendar in Milan, Italy for decades and a major procurement platform for brands at every point of their journey.
+There’s no higher honour than to be featured along the best and biggest names in the furnishing sector here.
+Six days in total take for the event to run its course, and in that time, exhibitors see an incredible line-up of buyers and visitors.